Knetic/govaluate/README.md

 	result := expression.Evaluate(nil);

 	// result is now set to true

 Expressions are parsed once, and can be re-used multiple times.
 Parsing is the compute-intensive phase of the process, so if you intend to use the same expression with different parameters, just parse it once.
 Like so;

 	expression, err := govaluate.NewEvaluableExpression("response_time <= 100");
 	parameters := make(map[string]interface{}, 8)

 	for {
 		parameters["response_time"] = pingSomething();
 		result := expression.Evaluate(parameters)
 	}

+Escaping characters
+--

+Sometimes you'll have parameters that have spaces, slashes, pluses, ampersnads or some other character that this library interprets as something special.
+For example, the following expression will not act as one might expect:

+  "response-time < 100"

+As written, the library will parse it as "[response] minus [time] is less than 100".
+In reality, "response-time" is meant to be one variable that just happens to have a dash in it.

+There are two ways to work around this.
+First, you can escape the entire parameter name:

+  "[response-time] < 100"

+Or you can use backslashes to escape only the minus sign.

+  "response\\time < 100"

+Backslashes can be used anywhere in an expression to escape the very next character.
+Square bracketed parameter names can be used instead of plain parameter names at any time.

 Why can't you just write these expressions in code?
 --